waxbetty/Sushi-fork-1/readme.md

 ## JavaScript - DOM Scripting

-This semester we will observe how the three pillars of web development come together to create the modern web.
+This semester we will observe how the three pillars of web development (HTML, CSS and JavaScript) work together to create the modern web.

 Even though we have just begun learning HTML and CSS, I will briefly introduce JavaScript so that we can cover all three as a cohesive system.

 <!-- An example of [mobile first design](https://www.nytimes.com/interactive/2018/12/28/nyregion/nyc-property-tax-photos.html?fallback=0&recId=1GuXvkf8n9fJPZ4Orme791unw08&locked=0&geoContinent=NA&geoRegion=CA&recAlloc=story-desks&geoCountry=US&blockId=signature-journalism-vi&imp_id=986464160&action=click&module=editorsPicks&pgtype=Article&region=Footer). -->